versionpress/versionpress/docs/Dev-Setup.md

 Unit tests are best suited for small pieces of algorithmic functionality.
 For example, `IniSerializer` is covered with unit tests extensively.

-You can either run unit tests in a dockerized environment as described above or set up a local CLI interpret; it makes the execution a bit faster.
+You can either run unit tests in a dockerized environment as described above or set up a local CLI interpret which makes the execution a bit faster (all unit tests run in-memory).

 ### End2end tests